CloudSihmar/introduction-to-kubernetes/ControlPlaneNodeComponents.md

 ### kube-apiserver

+The Kubernetes API server is the central component used by all other components and by clients, such as kubectl.
+It provides a CRUD (Create, Read, Update, Delete) interface for querying and modifying the cluster state over a RESTful API.
+It stores that state in etcd.

+In addition to providing a consistent way of storing objects in etcd, it also performs validation of those objects, so clients can’t store improperly configured objects

 The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.
 You and the other Control Plane components communicate with Kubernetes Cluster via API server.

 The kube-apiserver is central to the operation of the Kubernetes cluster.
 All calls, both internal and external traffic, are handled via this agent.
 All actions are accepted and validated by this agent, and it is the only connection to the etcd database.
 It validates and configures data for API objects, and services REST operations.
 As a result, it acts as a cp process for the entire cluster, and acts as a frontend of the cluster's shared state.